Premature Ovarian Aging (POA)

 What is Premature Ovarian Aging (POA)?

-POA, or premature ovarian aging, is defined as having a low ovarian reserve or poor ovarian reserve relative to what is expected at any given age.
-POA is one of the major, often overlooked, causes of female infertility.
+POA, or premature ovarian aging, is defined as a younger woman having a low or poor ovarian reserve relative to what is expected at any given age.
+It is one of the major, often overlooked, causes of female infertility.

 The ability of a woman's ovaries to produce high-quality eggs is known as ovarian reserve (OR).
 As women get older, their OR naturally declines, the number and quality of eggs go down, and it becomes harder to get pregnant.
 Women attempting pregnancy after age 40 often have difficulty getting pregnant for this reason.

-Women with POA have a hard time conceiving on their own, or even with fertility treatments like IUI, if the treatment is not appropriate for their ovarian reserve status.
-But with appropriate treatment, like IVF with pre-treatment with DHEA and/or CoQ10 and aggressive ovarian stimulation protocols, women with POA can conceive, as many of our POA patients can testify.
+Women with this condition have a hard time conceiving on their own, or even with fertility treatments like IUI, if the treatment is not appropriate for their ovarian reserve status.
+But with appropriate treatment, like IVF with pre-treatment with DHEA and/or CoQ10 and aggressive ovarian stimulation protocols, women with POA can conceive, as many of our patients can testify.
+Learn more about IVF after 40 here.

 When it comes to determining the pregnancy chances for each patient, it is important to distinguish between POA and POF (premature ovarian failure).
-While POF refers to a complete loss of the ovaries’ ability to produce eggs, which makes pregnancy extremely difficult, patients with POA are still able to produce eggs, especially with treatment designed specifically for POA.
+While POF refers to a complete loss of the ovaries’ ability to produce eggs, which makes pregnancy extremely difficult, patients with POA are still able to produce eggs, especially with specifically designed treatment.

 Premature Ovarian Aging Causes